theory/jsontree/README.md

 The source for the [Go JSONTree Playground], a stateless single-page web site for experimenting with the Go [jsontree] package.
-Compiled via [TinyGo] into a ca. 270K [Wasm] file and loaded directly into the page.
+Compiled via [TinyGo] into a ca. 712 K (267 K compressed) [Wasm] file and loaded directly into the page.
 All functionality implemented in JavaScript and Go, heavily borrowed from the [Go JSONPath Playground], [Goldmark Playground] and [serde_json_path Sandbox].

 Usage
 -----